mlswg/mls-architecture/draft-ietf-mls-architecture.md

 4. Bob and/or Charlie respond to Alice's message.
 In addition, they might choose to update their key material which provides post-compromise security {{fs-and-pcs}}.
-As a consequence of that change, the group secrets are updated
+As a consequence of that change, the group secrets are updated.

 Clients may wish to do the following: